dntan/PSMSTeams/README.md

 > Reference: [Creating bulk Channel for teams](https://www.ntweekly.com/2020/04/11/create-multiple-microsoft-teams-channels-powershell/)

+Notes:
-Note: Prepare - set up a csv saved as a filename channels.csv with your channel name (cname) in column 1
+- set up a csv with your channel name (e.g. cname) in column 1 and membership type (e.g. ctype) in column 2.
+- channels names can only used once, and the membership type is either "standard" or "private"

 ```
 Connect-MicrosoftTeams